giuliodondi/kOS-Shuttle-OPS3/README.md

 ECAL abort guidance is the same as contignency GRTLS guidance but, instead of trying to survive the pullout and then glide stably for a bailout, it applies some additional logic to do energy management to try to reach the contingency runway:

 - During ALPTRN, iF the energy is high the program will pitch down to get more drag, if it's low it will bias pitch up to try to stay at low drag and extend the glide
-- S-turn logic does not work like regular TAEM but instead more like Entry guidance roll reversals, turning left and right within a delaz deadband until the energy state is good
+- S-turn logic does not work like regular TAEM but instead more like Entry guidance roll reversals, setting a maximum bank angle of 60° and turning left and right within a delaz deadband until the energy state is good
+  - once again, bank angle is modulated as a function of the G-forces to avoid sinking too much during a phugoid pullout

 </details>